 What efficiency calculation should we use?

 You can use OEE as a measure.
-(See this link for a full explanation of the OEE measure).
 The advantage of this approach is that it is very commonly used and it is a “standard”.
 The downsides are that:

 - The language used can feel more applicable to a manufacturing operation than an office

 - Explaining the measure can be complicated

 - The “manufacturing” association with the measure can be counterproductive in some office environments